 Growing up on a farm, I had plenty of time and space to devote to archery and horse riding as a teenager.
 I spent a couple of admittedly not very productive years learning boxing before training in Goju Kai karate for most of my twenties.
 Multiple moves over the next decade or so caused my training to go in different directions.
 I spent a number of years practicing Aikido, mastering locks, throws and staff.
 I spent some time working in a stables, improving my horsemanship skills.
 I also studied Iaido giving me a healthy understanding of handling very sharp blades at high speed.
-Finally settling down, I returned to karate where I hold a second dan.
-These days I also run a small salle at Coffs Harbour.
+Finally settling down, I returned to karate where I hold a third dan.

 I came upon Fiore dei Liberi’s book, Fior di Battaglia, via the work of Guy Windsor.
 I was instantly struck by not only the beauty of the illustrations, but even moreso, the systematic layout and its absolute pragmatism.
 I found it the most compelling martial arts manual I have ever seen.

 Because it covers so many different weapons systems, armizare is very much based on the application of fairly basic principles to a wide variety of situations.
 With a solid understanding of mechanics, distancing, angles and timing, learning drill sets was simple for me, but what I wanted was a better understanding of how they all tied into the system as a whole.